rkirk7/GlobetrottingKirks/blog-posts/2021-08-26-my-heritage-journey-to-hong-kong-and-china.md

----
-title: "My heritage journey to Hong Kong and  China"
+# My heritage journey to Hong Kong and China
-date: 2021-08-26
-categories:
-  - "china"
-  - "hong-kong"
-  - "hong-kong"
-tags:
-  - "coming-to-america"
-  - "heritage-journey"
-  - "immigrant"
-  - "taishan"
-coverImage: "taishan-bai-san-tommy-lews-parents-best.jpg"
----
+*2021-08-26*

 _​**(I first posted a version of this in 2016 but have updated with some fascinating research I had time to pursue in 2020 during COVID.)**_

-\*\*\*\*

 In June of 2016, my daughter and I traveled to Hong Kong and China for a month-long adventure. ([See our top highlights.](https://meimeikirk.wordpress.com/2016/08/04/top-10-china-highlights))